roederja/asus-rog-strix-b460I-hackintosh/README.md

 * USB-Map.kext - Available from the kexts folder in this repo.
 This maps the 6 USB3 ports and the two internal ones used for Bluetooth and the Aura header.
 See USB section.
 * [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen) - Various graphics related patches
 * [XHCI-unsupported.kext](https://github.com/RehabMan/OS-X-USB-Inject-All) - There is a patched version of this in this repo.
 Needed for USB3 to work.
+* [DAGPM.kext](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/) - Better power management for AMD Navi GPUs.

 ### USB
 This board has two USB controllers.
 The Intel one that drives the 6 USB3 ports on the rear panel as well as Bluetooth and the Aura header.
 I'm not using the internal USB ports - so the supplied USB Map will not map these.
 Currently 14 ports are mapped - so there is room for one more internal port.
 The second controller is for the rear USB-C port and it doesn't need a USB map.

+The front USB ports that I didn't map have the following IDs (thanks to [zhzhzh88](https://www.reddit.com/r/hackintosh/comments/hbcdgq/asus_rog_strix_b460i_gaming_mobo_hackintosh/g8cmw5b?utm_source=share&utm_medium=web2x&context=3)):
+* HS01, port 0x01 (USB2)
+* HS02, port 0x02 (USB2)
+* SS01, port 0x11 (USB3)
+* SS02, port 0x12 (USB3)

 In addition to the USB-Map.kext you also need the modified XHCI-unsuported.kext to enable USB3 ports.
 The modification is to add an entry for device id 0xa3af8086.
 See [here](https://github.com/RehabMan/OS-X-USB-Inject-All/issues/29)

 <img src="assets/hackintool-usb.png" width="500" alt="Hackintool USB"/>

+### Note on Navi GPU
+I found that installing the kext and SSDT from [here](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/) not only improves Geekbench scores (see below), but also real world performance in Mafia III.
+Without it the GPU seemed to thermal throttle after a few minutes of playing and the frame rate would drop really low.
+Interestingly I did not see this happen with [Unigine Heaven](https://benchmark.unigine.com/heaven) which is much harder on the GPU.

 ### Config.plist